rwpalmer/tzLib/README.md

 *	Oh, and yes, tzLib does automatically perform DST transitions.

-Most implementations only require the addition of these four lines of code:
+####Most implementations only require the addition of four lines of code:

 ```cpp
 	   Setup() {